SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5-Metabolism.md

 the number of cycles of photosynthesis per hour.
 Multiplying this number by the weight of six molecules of CO$$_2$$ gives the mass of
 CO$$_2$$ metabolized per hour.
 (Note that this expression makes an assumption about the estimation of photosynthesis cycles).

 The next step was to impose lower and upper conditions.
+The lower condition comes from the activation energy of photosynthesis
+(data element **'Activation_Energy_phot'** in the figure above).

  assumes that the number of cycles of photosynthesis is estimated as the power extracted from PAR divided by the activation energy of photosynthesis
  $$E^{ph}_a= 121672.6 meV$$.
 The number of cycles is multiplied by the weight of six molecules of CO$$_2$$, thus given the